tsengyiching/piscine_discovery/cell11/README.md

 ## Assignment

 - Create a file piscineweb.html.
-- Display "Piscine Webïn title - bigger - and centered.
+- Display "Piscine Web" in title - bigger - and centered.